 Communications between pilots of aircraft and air traffic control are based on a document from ICAO published in Annex 10 Volume 2 (Communications Procedures) to the Convention on International Civil Aviation and ICAO PANS-ATM (Procedures for Air Navigation Services - Air Traffic Management) Doc.
 4444.

-Below the UK CAA CAP413 document, edition 21 v6 of November, 6th 2015 and 374 pages in size (5.1 MB).
-Notwithstanding the fact that this document was written for the UK, its good reading for all pilots.
+Below the UK CAA CAP413 document, edition 23 of Jan, 21st 2021 and 365 pages in size (3.5 MB).
+Notwithstanding the fact that this document was written for the UK, its good study material for all pilots of all countries.

 Excerpt from the document: